JCrittenden365/linux-homelab-infrastructure/README.md

 ---

 **Note:** This lab was built to practice real Linux administration, security hardening, and troubleshooting.
 The primary server is a physical Dell Laptop running Debian 12 — not a VM.
 All configurations were performed manually to reinforce foundational skills.

+*Author*
+Josh Crittenden
+Aspiring IT professional focused on Linux, automation, and hands-on technical development